Generic Name: buprenorphine and naloxone (BUE pre NOR feen and nal OX one)

 Never crush or break a buprenorphine and naloxone pill to inhale the powder or mix it into a liquid to inject the drug into your vein.
 This practice has resulted in death with the misuse of buprenorphine and naloxone and similar prescription drugs.

 Store at room temperature away from moisture and heat.
-Keep the sublingual film in the foil pouch until ready to use.
+Keep this medicine in the foil pouch until ready to use.
 After opening a pouch, you must use the medicine right away.
 Discard the empty pouch in a place children and pets cannot get to.

 Keep track of the amount of medicine used from each new bottle.
 Buprenorphine is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.